SupportPay

 Include their traditions: Honor their favorite holiday traditions, whether it’s watching a favorite Christmas movie, baking cookies together or sharing old family stories.
 These small, meaningful traditions will create a sense of connection and bring back happy memories.

 Traveling during the holidays can be stressful for everyone.
-Still, it can be especially tough for seniors with mobility issues, health concerns or dementia.
-If your elderly loved one can’t travel or doesn’t want to travel, consider how you can bring the holiday to them.
+Still, it can be especially tough for seniors with mobility issues, health concerns, or dementia.
+If your aging parents can’t travel or don’t want to travel, consider how you can bring the holiday to them in their own home.
+By adapting the celebration to their environment, you can help them feel included and comfortable while still enjoying the holiday festivities together.

 Virtual gatherings: Many families now use virtual platforms like Zoom or FaceTime for holiday connections.
 If your loved one can’t attend in person, this is an easy way to have them “join” the celebrations.
 You can set up a tablet or laptop in a central location during the family meal or activity so they don’t miss out.

 Arrange travel assistance: If your loved one needs to travel to family gatherings, consider arranging extra help.
-Many airports and transportation services offer assistance to seniors, such as wheelchair services, priority seating, and luggage assistance.
-By planning ahead, you can ensure they feel comfortable and cared for during the journey.
+Many airports and transportation services offer how much assistance, such as wheelchair services, priority seating, and luggage assistance, to seniors.
+By planning ahead and knowing exactly how much assistance they can receive, you can ensure they feel comfortable and cared for during the journey.

 Health monitoring devices: If your aging loved one has a health condition, consider using wearables like medical alert systems, fitness trackers or devices that can monitor vital signs like heart rate and blood pressure.
 These devices will give you peace of mind and alert you if something goes wrong so you can enjoy the holidays without worrying.